paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-097-acid-precipitation-program-and-carbon-dioxide-study.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in subsec. (a), is Pub.
 L. 96–294, June 30, 1980, 94 Stat.
-611, as amended, known as the Energy Security Act.
+611, known as the Energy Security Act.
 For complete classification of this Act to the Code, see Short Title note set out under [section 8801 of this title](./chapter-096-biomass-energy-and-alcohol-fuels.md#section-8801) and Tables.

 <a id="section-8912"></a>